-Once an area is selected and included in the Aquatic Preserve System, it cannot be removed without formal public notice and action by the State Legislature (exceptions given to lease agreements)71.
+Once an area is selected and included as an aquatic preserve, it cannot be removed without formal public notice and action by the State Legislature72.

 The Board of Trustees of the Internal Improvement Trust Fund (Trustees) holds title to all state lands.
-This gives them the power to adopt and enforce rules & regulations for the management of designated aquatic preserves and to also carry out the provisions of the Aquatic Preserve Act.
-Generally, this includes the authority to regulate preserves as long as such regulation does not interfere with traditional public uses (such as sport and commercial fishing, boating, and swimming).
+This gives them the power to adopt and enforce rules and regulations for the management of designated aquatic preserves and to also carry out the provisions of the Aquatic Preserve Act.
+Generally, this includes the authority to regulate preserves as long as such regulation does not interfere with traditional public uses, such as sport and commercial fishing, boating and swimming.

-In addition, the Trustees may permit other uses & activities which are found to be compatible with the intent of the Aquatic Preserve Act.
+In addition, the Trustees may permit other uses and activities which are found to be compatible with the intent of the Aquatic Preserve Act.
 Hence, although these areas are called preserves, several uses and activities are permitted that may have some effect on the existing conditions in the areas.